phanidhirajpadimiti/NLPstats/README.md

 Service: Business logic for text analysis and CSV data processing.
 Model: Data models representing text statistics and aggregated statistics.
 View: Thymeleaf templates for rendering the UI.

+**How to run**

+navigate to demo folder
+./mvnw clean install - to install the dependencies ./mvnw spring-boot:run - to run the spring boot application

 **Screenshots**